texfaq/texfaq.github.io/FAQ-protect.md

 often the argument of some command; they are the so-called moving arguments.  ('Moving' because data are moved around.)
-Candidates are all arguments that may go into table of contents, list of figures, _etc_.; namely, data that are written to an auxiliary file and read in later.
+Candidates are all arguments that may go into table of contents, list of figures, etc.; namely, data that are written to an auxiliary file and read in later.
 Other places are those data that might appear in head- or footlines.
 Section headings and figure captions are the most prominent examples; there's a complete list in Lamport's book